turnerbenjamin/pl-400-revision-notes/4_build_power_platform_solutions_10-15/2_implement_application_lifecycle_management.md

 be able to install the solution until the base is installed.
 Conversely, the base solution cannot be deleted while a solution depends on it.

+### Solution Component Dependencies

+The solutions framework will automatically track dependencies for solution components.
+To maintain the integrity of the system:

+- A component cannot be deleted while another components depends on it
+- There will be a warning if the solution contains any missing components that may cause a failure on import if the dependencies are missing in the target environment.

+There are three types of component dependency:

+- Solution internal: Internal dependencies are those managed by Dataverse.
+They exist when a component cannot exist without another
+- Published: These are created when two solution components are related to each other and then published.
+To remove this dependency, the association must be removed and the tables republished
+- Unpublished: These apply to the unpublished version of a publishable solution component that is being updated.
+One published it will be a published dependency

+Internal dependencies may lead to published dependencies.
+For example, columns in a table are dependent on the table.
+If a table is deleted then all columns will be deleted to along with any relationships.
+If we have a lookup field on a table form and then delete the primary table in the relationship, the deletion can not be completed until the lookup column has been removed from the related form and the form has been published.

+### Solutions and Environment Variables

+We can add an environment variable to a solution with a name, description and data type.
+We can also provide a default and a current value.
+The current value will override the default in the environment.

+This can be useful in ALM as we can use a variable, e.g. as the host for a connector and override this value as necessary in different environments.

 ### Solution Segmentation

 Segmentation allows for granular development.
 Here, we would avoid selecting the